Update by user Sep 21, 2016

 They have not yet made any threats to me, since I'm not a deadbeat, but they sure as *** are not interested in explaining why no one informed me about their deferral process - nor are they willing to renegotiate a 22% rate.
 So, after $13,000 in payments on a $21,000 loan - I still owe $15,000+ dollars.

 The math makes zero sense to me, and this bank has been successfully sued in a few states for this exact kind of *** - but apparently certain states protect shady institutions like this.

 Also, the only reason I ended up accepting financing from these folks is credit fraud from 2008 that I simply cannot shake.
 Hooray.

 Stay away from this bank.
 Very far away.

-Review about: Santander Consumer Auto Loan.
+Product or Service Mentioned: Santander Consumer Usa Auto Loan.

 Reason of review: Unfairness, insane collection practices, insane principle/interest calculations, non-existent customer service.